Thornlie–Cockburn line: Rolling stock

 The Thornlie line was served primarily by Transperth A-series trains, with Transperth B-series trains occasionally used as well.
 By 2031, it is planned that all A-series trains will be retired, leaving the Thornlie line to be served primarily by B-series trains.
+Upon the reopening of the Armadale Line to Byford in October 2025, the majority of trains on the Thornlie-Cockburn Line are now B-Series trains.
 The A-series trains were built between 1991 and 1999 and consist of two cars which are usually joined to form four-car trains.
 Each car has two doors on each side.
 The B-series trains were built between 2004 and 2019, consist of three cars each and have two doors on the side of each car.
-These trains are all primarily stored at Claisebrook depot.
+The trains are all primarily stored at Claisebrook depot.

 Patronage

-Thornlie station had 578,199 boardings in the 2013–14 financial year.
-When the Thornlie–Cockburn Link opens, the line is predicted to have 12,225 boardings per day, rising to 17,425 boardings per day in 2031.
+When the Thornlie–Cockburn Link opens, the line was predicted to have 12,225 boardings per day, rising to 17,425 boardings per day in 2031.
+In the year to June 2026, the line recorded 4,144,783 boardings.